serenity-is/docs/howto/how_to_register_permissions_in_serene.md

 When you use a permission key with one of such attributes, Serene will automatically discover them using reflection at application start.

+> There is a PermissionKeys class in Serene.
+Some users expected that when they write their permission keys in this class, they will be discovered.

+> But, PermissionKeys class is only there for intellisense purposes, it is ignored by Serene.

 If you don't use a permission key with any of them but still want to show it in permission dialogs, you can use *RegisterPermission* attribute on assembly (write this anywhere in YourProject.Web):

 ```cs